utsimul/utsimul/README.md

 Hi!
 I am Krisha.

-I'm interested in Mathematics, ML/DL, Artificial Intelligence and applications of all these concepts into finance.
+I'm interested in "Mathematics", ML/DL and "Artificial Intelligence".
+I tweet more than I commit.